Things to Do in Northumberland

 This small bustling café serves really good, homemade food using local produce.
 There are huge windows looking out to Alnmouth main street and the atmosphere is really warm and friendly.
 On a Wednesday and Saturday evening, the cafe turns into a bustling bistro called Bistro 23, serving fantastic home-cooked food to a high standard.
 It is a small and intimate restaurant with friendly staff and is great at accommodating special requirements such as vegetarians and coeliacs.
 With it only being open on an evening for 2 nights, it is highly recommended that you book well in advance.
 Tel: 01665 830393, or click HERE to visit their website

 The Old School Gallery, Alnmouth

-Whilst primarily a very pretty art gallery housing a lot of local artist, Sue Fenlon’s work, The Old School Gallery also has a small coffee shop serving illy coffee and tasty fresh cakes and sweet treats.
-The gallery itself is lovely inside, being converted from an original old school it has some lovely period features.
-In the summer, there are big picnic tables with parasols to sit outside and water bowls for dogs to enjoy too.
-The garden is so pretty, full of wild flowers and they hang bunting all around the walls.
-Local Spurelli’s ice cream is served here too in the summer!
-The gallery is located a few yards up from the main roundabout in Alnmouth, on the road up to Foxton.
+Whilst primarily a very pretty art gallery housing an ever-changing range of both local and national art – including renowned local artist, Sue Fenlon, The Old School Gallery also has a small coffee shop serving Illy coffee and locally baked cakes.
+The gallery itself is lovely inside, being converted from the original old village school it has some lovely period features.
+In the summer, there are picnic tables with parasols to sit outside and water bowls for dogs.
+Local award-winning Spurelli’s ice cream is served here too in the summer.
+The gallery is located a few yards up from the main roundabout in Alnmouth, on the road north to Foxton.
 Click HERE to visit their website.

 Bari Tea, Alnwick